 “I have so much to do that I shall spend the first three hours in prayer.” ― Martin Luther

 Martin Luther was incredibly, overwhelmingly busy.
 His calendar was always full.
-And yet, in spite of his incredible workload, he found it absolutely necessary to pray.
-He had to meet with God before he met with the cares of the day.
+And yet, despite his incredible workload, he found praying necessary.
+He had to meet with God before meeting with the day’s cares.
 He would not dive into his day without first being refreshed by the Lord.
-He knew that he couldn’t serve the Lord well without first asking God for help.
+He knew he couldn’t serve the Lord well without first asking God for help.

 I do not know what your ball is for today.
-I do know that through prayer you will be more likely to find it.
+I know that you will be more likely to find it through prayer.
 Taking the time to stop and spend time being still will let your mind calm itself.
-You will be able to concentrate and have that “Quiet Eye” moment where you are able to get rid of all those distractions which are keeping you from seeing the ball.
+You will be able to concentrate and have that “Quiet Eye” moment where you can eliminate all those distractions keeping you from seeing the ball.